 - Mediation is based on the principle of collaborative problem solving, with a focus on the future and rebuilding relationships, rather than apportioning blame.

-More information about staff mediation can be found here.
+More information about staff mediation can be found on the staff intranet

 The Students' Union Advice Centre can offer help and support to students.
 More information about the Students' Union Advice Centre can be found here.